 The following winter, Rothbard, Raico, and I, and, I think, Bob Hessen, all enrolled in the very first lecture course ever delivered on Objectivism.
 This was before Objectivism even had the name “Objectivism” and was still described simply as “the philosophy of Ayn Rand.”
 Nevertheless, by the summer of that same year, 1958, tensions had begun to develop between Rothbard and Ayn Rand, which led to a shattering of relationships, including my friendship with him.

 I agree with Reisman that Atlas Shrugged should have persuaded the whole country in about six weeks.
 That it didn't is one of the largest and most important unsolved philosophical problems.
 (Note I'm thinking of this problem broadly.
-Why didn't Popper's work persuade much of his audience?
+Why didn't Popper's work persuade more people?
+Mises?
 Szasz?
 Deutsch?
 I consider those the same issue.
 Atlas Shrugged is the best, but there's a lot of good work which should have persuaded a lot of people but has only had limited success.)

 13. Cf. Murray N. Rothbard, For a New Liberty (New York: Macmillan, 1973).
 In that book, Rothbard wrote: “Empirically, the most warlike, most interventionist, most imperial government throughout the twentieth century has been the United States” (p.
 287; italics in original).
 In sharpest contrast to the United States, which has supposedly been more warlike even than Nazi Germany, Rothbard described the Soviets in the following terms: “Before World War II, so devoted was Stalin to peace that he failed to make adequate provision against the Nazi attack. . . .
 Not only was there no Russian expansion whatever apart from the exigencies of defeating Germany, but the Soviet Union time and again leaned over backward to avoid any cold or hot war with the West” (p.
 294).I already had a very low opinion of Rothbard.
 He has a lot of really awful views, such as anti-semitism and children-as-property.
 I didn't know this specific thing.
 (Some of his writing about economics is actually pretty decent.)

 It is the division of labor which introduces a degree of complexity into economic life that makes necessary the existence of a special science of economics.
 For the division of labor entails economic phenomena existing on a scale in space and time that makes it impossible to comprehend them by means of personal observation and experience alone.
 Economic life under a system of division of labor can be comprehended only by means of an organized body of knowledge that proceeds by deductive reasoning from elementary principles.
-This, of course, is the work of the science of economics. [emphasis mine]I strongly disagree with this epistemology, which thinks you have some foundations and deduce the rest.
-See Karl Popper or my other writing for details.
+This, of course, is the work of the science of economics. [emphasis mine]I disagree with this epistemology, which thinks you have some foundations and deduce the rest.
+For info on my epistemology, see my David Deutsch and Karl Popper reading recommendations, and my own writing on my websites.